k3x/VoteMPD/README.md

 ## Todos
 ### 1. Priority
+* Scan plalists
-* Browse songs by artist,album,title,playlist (playlist has to be scanned first)
+* Browse songs by playlist
-* Browse by Folder: mark on vote, marked on already voted
+* do not load so much ajax. only on demand.
 * doShowhighscore(): order +by oldest vote ^
 * laptop mpd volume
 * spinner.gif on ajax load